Follow these instructions to learn how to navigate AAM’s filing tool for business and farm publications.

 There are two options for entering your publication’s geographic analysis: manually or via upload.
 The following instructions outline how to prepare and upload a customized geographic analysis spreadsheet to the Publisher Filing Center.

-1. Complete the Publication Information in the General Information section of the filing tool.
+1. Complete the Publication Information in the General Information section.
 The tool uses this information to customize your geographic template with the proper distribution categories for your publication.

 2. Navigate to the Geographic section under Analysis.
-Click on Download Template and save the downloaded Excel template file to your computer.
+Click on Download Template and save the downloaded Excel template to your computer.

 5. Edits may be made either directly to the data in the geographic section or to the customized Excel template and then reuploaded to the tool.

-6. Once you are satisfied with the data in the geographic section, remember to click Save or Save and Continue.
+6. Once you are satisfied with the data in the geographic section, remember to click Save or Save and Continue

 Prices and Optional Data